Does MoveZen Collect Their Management Fee Percentage From the Tenant-Paid Pet Fee?

 Does the pet fee belong to the owner?

 Yes.
-A pet fee is typically owner income, subject to your management agreement and local regulations.
+The pet fee is owner income, subject to standard management fee deductions.

 Is a pet fee refundable to the tenant?